whitneyafoster/whitneyafoster/README.md

 - 👋 Hi, I’m @whitneyafoster
-- 👀 I’m interested in machine learnign and artificial intelligence.
+- 👀 I’m interested in machine learning and artificial intelligence.
 - 🌱 I’m currently learning Python and C.
 - 💞️ I’m looking to collaborate on HTML, CSS, and Javascript projects.
 - 📫 How to reach me foster.whitney.a@gmail.com